cursive-works/wagtail-plotly/README.md

 ### Pie chart

 This is the most simple table layout, and does not include headers.
+The `Name` column is the label for each pie slice, and `Data` the size of the slice.

 | **Name** | **Data** |
 |----------|:--------:|